4d/docs/website/translated_docs/fr/Project/compiler.md

 ### Error file

 You can choose whether or not to generate an error file during compilation using the [**Generate error file**](#generate-error-file) option in the compiler settings.
-The error file is automatically named `projectName_errors.xml` and is placed in the [Logs folder](Project/architecture.md#logs) of the project.
+Le fichier d'erreur est automatiquement nommé `projectName_errors.xml` et est placé dans le [dossier Logs](Project/architecture.md#logs) du projet.

 Although the errors can be accessed directly via the [compiler window](#compile), it can be useful to have an error file that can be transmitted from one machine to another.
 The error file is generated in XML format in order to facilitate automatic parsing of its contents.
 It also allows the creation of customized error display interfaces.